Budapest–Belgrade railway: History

 The railway line between Budapest and Belgrade was used also by the Orient Express until 1914.
 The Orient Express was launched on 5 June 1883.
 It connected Paris and Constantinople (later renamed Istanbul).

 Route, geography and landscapes

 The railway line between Budapest and Belgrade passes mainly the Bács-Kiskun County and the Serbian province of Vojvodina.

 Track condition, modernization

 The outdated railway between Belgrade and Budapest will be modernised.
 The travel time should be decreased from eight hours to three and a half hours, and the maximum speed of the track is designed to be up to 200 km/h on the Serbian section and 160 km/h on the Hungarian section.
-When the project is complete, the journey between Budapest and Belgrade will be reduced to 2h 40min.
+When the project is complete, the journey between Budapest and Belgrade will be reduced to 3h 15m.

-According to the plans, the track should be modernised by 2025.
+The modernization is already complete, with full services running on the Serbian side up to Subotica, and the Hungary part is currently going through final testing with passenger services set to begin in March 2026.

 Modernization of the Hungarian section

 The Hungarian section (152 km) of the project was announced in 2015 to cost HUF 472 billion and expected to be completed as of 2017–2018.
 Currently it is expected to cost HUF 949 billion ($3.6 billion) with interest.

 In Hungary, the project is carried out by Kínai-Magyar Vasúti Nonprofit Zrt (Chinese-Hungarian Railway Nonprofit Ltd.), a Hungarian-Chinese joint venture of MÁV Zrt. with China Railway International Corporation (CRIC) and China Railway International Group (CRIG).
 According to one estimate, the works on this section could begin in 2021, as one year is needed for the public procurement procedures, and two years for the planning and negotiation phase.

 The investment is widely criticised as it will never recover its costs.